iwakunibob/hugo-start/content/_index.md

 ---
 Hugo Supports markdown, which allows you to do many things similar to HTML.
 It is actually converted to HTML by Hugo, but has a nicer syntax than HTML so enables rapid development.

-THis is a test site trying to host on github
+THis is a test site trying to host on github it seems to work but takes several minutes to update remotely.

 ## Unordered Lists